There are so many problems with the way that Diabetes is being handled by the medical profession. Let me explain.

 The other day, “Michelle” reached out to me and asked for some advice about a diet plan.
 We booked a time to talk in detail so we could see what she needed.

 As we started talking, I could hear fear and uncertainty in her voice.
 She was stumbling to find the words to describe what was wrong.
 Then it came out…a dreaded word that too many adults are now hearing from their doctor, “Diabetes.”

-She had just been diagnosed with diabetes and was now in the process of finding out more about it and solutions to the problem she immediately faced.
+She had just been diagnosed with diabetes and was now in the process of finding out more about it.
+Hoping to find solutions to the problem she immediately faced.
 What can she do to fix it?

 A friend of hers suggested she reach out to me…(that’s a great friend)!

 I have no problem with the resources that are available and the education you can get from them.
 They are fantastic for learning about your “new disease”.
 I have a problem with some of the recommendations they have for treating diabetes, specifically, Type 2.

 Diabetes is a wicked disease that accounts for more death than Breast Cancer and AIDS combined*.

 Back to “Michelle.”